twilio/voice-intelligence-samples/annotator-integration-demo/README.md

 ### Annotator Standalone

-The high level sequence of operations for redirecting a to the standalone editor:
+The high level sequence of operations for redirecting to the standalone editor:
-1. Authenticate the agent per you authentication system.
+1. Authenticate the agent per your authentication system.
 2. Convert the call sid passed to a transcript sid
 3. Ensure the transcription has been `completed`
 4. Mark the Transcript as being annotated.